Department of Molecular Genetics

 Fig.1

-Fig. 1: The functions of the Lats and GAK complexes correlate closely.
+Fig. 1: The functions of the Lats and GAK complexes

-Our research subjects are detailed below:
+Our research subjects are as follows:

-(1) Lats Group:
+(1) Lats Group

-Lats1 and Lats2, which belong to the Lats kinase family, are highly conserved across species and localize at the centrosome during the cell cycle (Fig. 2).
-Two miRNAs, miRNA-372 and -373, function as potential novel oncogenes in testicular germ cell tumors by inhibiting LATS2 expression, which suggests that Lats2 is an important tumor suppressor (Voorhoeve et al., Cell, 2006).
-Lats2 binds Mdm2, thereby inhibiting its E3 ligase activity and activating p53; in turn, p53 rapidly and selectively upregulates Lats2 expression in G2/M cells.
-This positive feedback loop constitutes a novel checkpoint pathway that plays a critical role in the maintenance of proper chromosome numbers (Aylon et al., Gene Dev., 2006).
-We have discovered the following:
+Lats1 and Lats2, which belong to the Lats kinase family, are highly conserved across species and localize to the centrosome during the cell cycle.
+Lats1/2 plays an important role in the cell cycle checkpoint and the Hippo pathway that mainly regulates organ size and cell growth.
+In particular, Lats2 binds to Mdm2, thereby inhibiting its E3 ligase activity and activating p53.
+Thereafter, p53 rapidly and selectively upregulates Lats2 expression in G2/M cells.
+This positive feedback loop constitutes a novel checkpoint that plays a critical role in the maintenance of proper chromosome numbers (Aylon et al., Gene Dev., 2006).

 Fig.2